sanger-pathogens/monocle/README.md

 - a user interface (`ui` directory)
 - a GraphQL API (`api-django` directory)

+The directory `api-flask` is left in the short term, but it is intended to remove it, since Django offers more out-of-the-box functionality.

 There are more detailed instructions within their respective README files.